What we’ve achieved for children in Asia and the Pacific

 Go to UNICEF Indonesia

-Aung Khin and Kham Li, both 7, hold UNICFE backpacks in front of their classroom at Pan lone hostel, Namtu township, Northern Shan State of Myanmar on 16 December 2021.
-Aung
+UNICEF/UN0579231/Htet Aung Khin and Kham Li, both 7, hold UNICFE backpacks in front of their classroom at Pan lone hostel, Namtu township, Northern Shan State of Myanmar on 16 December 2021.

 When children gain knowledge, they gain power: to stay healthy, escape poverty, and fuel progress.

 And hope is rising in our classrooms.
-Since 1994, lower secondary school completion in the region has jumped from 58% to 88%.
+Lower secondary school completion in the region has jumped to 85 per cent.
 Millions more children are learning.

-In the last 5 years alone, we’ve helped 47 million children of all ages across the region get the education they deserve by breaking barriers to learning.
+Today, almost all children of primary school age in the region — 93 per cent — are attending school.
 We’ve trained teachers, improved schools, providing learning materials, helped children learn through digital technology and set up safe classrooms during emergencies to help children keep learning.
+We’ve also helped countries build climate-resilient schools and integrate climate change education and green skills into curricula.

 Children who faced the biggest challenges — poverty, disability, and distance — are now getting the education they would have missed out on, opening doors to a better future.